syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Web-Installer.md

 	![Existing Version for install](WebInstaller/Step-by-Step-Installation_img21.png)

 6. The Confirmation Wizard will appear with the list of products to be installed/uninstalled.
-You can view and modify the list of platforms that will be installed and uninstalled from this page.
+You can view and modify the list of products that will be installed and uninstalled from this page.

     ![Downaload and Installation size install/uninstall](WebInstaller/Step-by-Step-Installation_img16.png)

 	N> By clicking the **Download Size and Installation** Size links, you can determine the approximate size of the download and installation

 7. The Configuration Wizard will appear.
 You can change the Download, Install, and Demos locations from here.
-You can also change the Additional settings on a platform-by-platform basis.
+You can also change the Additional settings on a product-by-product basis.
 Click Next to install with the default settings.

     ![Install and samples location for install](WebInstaller/Step-by-Step-Installation_img8.png)

 	**Additional settings**

-    * Select the **Install Demos** check box to install Syncfusion samples, or leave the check box unchecked, if you do not want to install Syncfusion samples.
+    * Select the **Install Demos** check box to install Syncfusion samples, or leave the check box unchecked, if you do not want to install Syncfusion samples
-    * Check the **Create Desktop Shortcut** checkbox to add a desktop shortcut for Syncfusion Control Panel.
+    * Check the **Create Desktop Shortcut** checkbox to add a desktop shortcut for Syncfusion Control Panel
-    * Check the **Create Start Menu Shortcut** checkbox to add a shortcut to the start menu for Syncfusion Control Panel.
+    * Check the **Create Start Menu Shortcut** checkbox to add a shortcut to the start menu for Syncfusion Control Panel